 Quieting in the Home (PDF)

-This report explains how sound absorption can be helpful for reducing the harmful effects of excessive noise.
-Learn about different sound absorbing materials available for installation.
+This report explains how sound absorption can be helpful in reducing the harmful effects of excessive noise.
+Learn about different sound-absorbing materials available for installation.

 Additional Soundproofing Options